fluid-cloudnative/fluid/addons/cubefs/v2.4/readme.md

 After the application using the remote file system is deployed, the corresponding FUSE pod is also scheduled to the same node.

+To verify that the addon is working correctly, run the following command:

 ```shell
 $ kubectl get pods